-Shape conflict—participants were shown pictures of different sized fruit and asked to name them.
-Then a new series of images was shown, with a small fruit embedded inside a large one.
+Shape conflict—participants were shown pictures of different-sized fruit and asked to name them.
+Then a new series of images were shown, with a small fruit embedded inside a large one.
 Toddlers were asked to point to the little fruit.

 So whether you’re planning an extensive multi-lingual future for your child or just want them to understand certain parts of Dora the Explorer it’s clear, learning another language has multiple perks.